 Build your career, gain BSN-level clinical experience and master advanced nursing leadership skills at the same time.
 The Master of Science Entry into Nursing Practice is a new opportunity to become an entry-level registered nurse while earning your Master of Science in Nursing.
-More comprehensive than a postbaccalaureate nursing degree, this 64 credit, two-year program is designed for students who have a bachelor’s degree or above in a discipline other than nursing.
+More comprehensive than a postbaccalaureate nursing degree, this program is designed for students who have a bachelor’s degree or above in a discipline other than nursing.
 Students are prepared at the graduate level to have advanced nursing knowledge of evidence-based practice, leadership, systems theory, to meet workforce demands.
 This graduate program is ideal for anyone looking to change their career to nursing while building on their own education.

 Graduates are prepared with three main objectives: